comworkio/comwork-cloud-wiki/matomo.md

 # Matomo as a service

-Get your own insite with an opensource GDPR analytics compliant tool : __Matomo__!
+Get your own insights with an opensource GDPR analytics compliant tool : __Matomo__!

 ![matomo](./img/matomo.png)